thomergil/opnsense-ipsec-vpn/README.md

 ## Create IPsec VPN, Create Phase 2

-VPN → IPsec → Tunnel Settings, in the newly created Phase 1 row, press on the + in the "Commands" column.
+VPN → IPsec → Tunnel Settings [legacy], in the newly created Phase 1 row, press on the + in the "Commands" column.
 (Do **NOT** press on the + below the row, because that creates a new Phase 1 row.)

 Mode: Tunnel IPv4
 Description: *(something descriptive or leave empty)*